 Landon Hancock teaches courses for both the School of Peace and Conflict Studies and the Department of Political Science and is a faculty affiliate of the Program for the Prevention of Mass Violence at the Jimmy and Rosalyn Carter School for Peace and Conflict Studies at George Mason University.
 For academic year 2021-22 he was awarded an International Affairs Fellowship by the Council on Foreign Relations to serve as a Local Peacebuilding Advisor to the UN Secretary General's Peacebuilding Fund.
 In June 2021, he was a Fulbright Specialist at Pontifica Universidad Javeriana in Bogota, Colombia.
-During 2018-19, he was a Senior Fulbright Fellow at the Graduate Institute of Peace Studies, Kyung Hee University, Republic of Korea, where he remains affiliated faculty.
-His main areas of focus are on the role of ethnicity and identity in conflict generation, dynamics and resolution, coupled with an interest in local peacebuilding, zones of peace and the role of agency in the success or failure of peacebuilding efforts.
+During 2018-19, he was a Senior Fulbright Fellow at the Graduate Institute of Peace Studies, Kyung Hee University, Republic of Korea.
+His main research areas are on the role of ethnicity and identity in conflict generation, dynamics and resolution, coupled with an interest in local peacebuilding, zones of peace and the role of agency in the success or failure of peacebuilding efforts.

-Recent publications include articles in Peacebuilding, Geopolitics, Congress & the Presidency, National Identities, Ethnopolitics, Peace & Change, Irish Political Studies, Peace and Conflict Studies, Conflict Resolution Quarterly, and Journal of Peace Education.
+Recent publications include articles in Peacebuilding, Geopolitics, Congress & the Presidency, National Identities, Ethnopolitics, Peace & Change, Irish Political Studies, Peace and Conflict Studies, Conflict Resolution Quarterly, Negotiation Journal, and Journal of Peace Education.
 He is editor of Narratives of Identity in Social Movements, Conflicts and Change (2016) and co-editor of the Zones of Peace series: Zones of Peace (2007), Local Peacebuilding and National Peace (2012), Local Peacebuilding and Legitimacy (2018) with Christopher Mitchell, and Confronting Peace (2021) with Susan H. Allen, Christopher Mitchell and Cecile Mouly.
 His research is focused on identity-driven conflict, from the reasons for its inception and outbreak to its resolution and to periods of post-conflict peacebuilding and transitional justice.